lukelowry/sparse-sgwt/README.md

 A Collection of SGWT Functions for Large Sparse Networks

-## About
+## Introduction

 A highly customizable, sparse-friendly SGWT module.
+Existing GSP tools for the SGWT over sparse networks is limited.
+This package provides tools to design, approximate, and implement a custom SGWT kernel for use over sparse networks.

+The specific implementation is adventagous, as it does not require any modification if the graph itself changes.

-Package is at minimum viable stage.
-No documentation available yet.
+No documentation available yet, available soon.

-## Installation
+## Installation Notes

 More details will be added on specific versions for this python implementation.